Days & Hours of Operation

 - Luggage - Travelers to Catalina Island can bring their luggage on board.

 Riders can view real-time trolley locations online at peninsulatrolley.com or on a mobile app.
 To download the app, search for "Ride Systems" in the app store and download.
-Once installed, search for "Newport Beach" from the list of agencies.
+Once installed, search for "Newport Beach" from the list of agencies and get ready to ride.

 Since 2011, efforts to revitalize neighborhoods on the Peninsula have increased attention on the need for alternative means of travel along the Balboa Peninsula.
 The goals of the program include: